 Clear Prayer

-Throughout the Old Testament, the idea of falling on your face before God is used as an outward symbol of humility (Numbers 20:6).
-In John 17:1, we read that Jesus “lifted his eyes to heaven” as he prayed, demonstrating his reliance on God.
+Throughout the Old Testament, the act of falling on one’s face before God is symbolically used to express profound humility, as seen in Numbers 20:6.
+In John 17:1, we encounter the image of Jesus “raising his gaze to heaven” while in prayer, demonstrating his reliance upon God.

 Consistent Prayer

 “My soul is tormented right now.
 What should I say next?
 Father, will you save me at this time?
 But I’ve come at this hour with this intention.
 Father, let your name be glorified” (John 12:27–28).
-This demonstrates how prayer was a huge part of Jesus’ life.
-He was so close to God that he didn’t hesitate to pray at any time or place.
+This just shows how vital prayer was in Jesus’ existence.
+His intimate connection with the divine was so unwavering that he felt compelled to commune with God at any moment, regardless of the setting.

 Corporate Prayer